-Graffiti impacts the community in a number of ways.
+Graffiti impacts the community in several ways.
 Graffiti can have a negative impact on community amenity including perceptions of poor safety and increased crime.
-Graffiti can have a negative impact on the environment through pollution (including chemical and litter runoff into waterways), damage to items of environmental heritage and atmospheric impacts caused by aerosol sprays.
-Finally, graffiti impacts the community and the City financially through costs associated with its removal, management and associated decreased property values.
-This policy seeks to address these impacts in a sensitive, effective and cost effective way.
+Graffiti can have a negative impact on the environment through pollution (including chemical and litter runoff into waterways), damage to items of environmental heritage, and atmospheric impacts caused by aerosol sprays.
+Graffiti also impacts the community and the City financially through costs associated with its removal, management and associated decreased property values.
+This policy seeks to address these impacts in a sensitive, effective and cost-effective way.